Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 When is Form 7004 due for S-Corporations?

 The deadline for filing Form 7004 depends on the form you are applying the extension for.
 Most S-corporations follow a calendar tax year from January 1 to December 31.
-So, as per Form 1120-S extension filing requirements, the due date for Form 7004 for S-corporations is on March 15th.
-This will extend the deadline to September 15th.
+So, as per Form 1120-S extension filing requirements, For most calendar-year S corporations, Form 7004 is due on the original due date of Form 1120-S, and the extension generally moves the filing deadline ahead by 6 months.

 There are a few exceptions where S-corps use the fiscal year but that is only after establishing a business purpose and obtaining approvals under section 442.